Greytiger23/alx-system_engineering-devops/0x00-shell_basics/README.md

-creating a directory in the tmp
+moving a file from tmp